mohammadawwad/AI-Self-Driving-Car/README.md

 # AI-Self-Driving-Car
-Creating a self driving car using using AI and neural networks in Javascript without any libraries.
-Allows you to race against an AI model that you can train and save.
+Creating a self driving car using using AI and neural networks in Javascript without using any libraries or packages.
+This game allows you to race against an AI model that you can train and save, making it harder each time you progress in the game.